-Here’s the proposed final design for a new Downtown South park, located on land acquired by the city for a possible park well over a decade ago.
+Here’s the refined final design for a new Downtown South park, located on land acquired by the city for a possible park well over a decade ago.
 Now with Development Cost Levy funding and some of the Community Amenity Contribution from Telus Garden, the project is in the final stretch.
 (The sketch of the pre-application version from a year ago is shown below).

 This proposal finally offers a design for a park that really adds something different to the Downtown.
 Now there just needs to be a re-working of the awful granite Yaletown Park nearby.